YouTube SEO: How to Optimize Your Channel for Visibility

 A pop-up will open.
 Choose “Edit into a Short.”

-Click “Next” again and you’ll reach the final screen of the YouTube Shorts editor.
+Click “Next” to reach the final screen of the YouTube Shorts editor.
 Here, you can title your Short, choose a different thumbnail, and more.

 Once you’re happy with your video, hit “Upload Short.”